soundariyan18/19AI307_JAVA/Module-02/DAY-5/README.md

-# Ex.No:2(E)  SECOND LARGEST ELEMENT IN AN ARRAY
+# Ex.No:2(E)  SMALLEST ELEMENT IN AN ARRAY

 ## AIM:
-To write a Java program that reads an array size and elements from the user and then finds and prints the second largest element in the array.
+To write a Java program using any one access modifier and display "Hello World".

 ## ALGORITHM :
 1. Start the program.
-2. Read the size of the array from the user.
-3. Declare an array of the given size.
-4. Read the array elements from the user.
-5. Initialize a variable max with the first element of the array.
-6. Traverse the array using a loop.
-7. Compare each element with max.
-If an element is large, update max.
-8. After the loop ends, print the second largest number.
+2. Define a class HelloWorldExample using the public access modifier.
+3. Create a public static void main(String[] args) method.
+4. Inside the main method, print "Hello World" using System.out.println().
-9. End the program.
+5. End the program.

 ## PROGRAM:
  ```
 /*
-Program to implement a Second Largest Element in an Array
+Program to implement a Smallest Element in an Array
 Developed by: Barath S
 RegisterNumber: 212222230018
 */